ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

 ## Part 1

-??? abstract "Exploring the Value of Data: A Journey Through the Wilderness"
+??? note "Exploring the Value of Data: A Journey Through the Wilderness"
+    >"The universe is wider than our views of it."
+    >
+    > -Henry David Thoreau

     Data is a powerful tool for conveying ideas, just as words can tell a story or art can depict the world.
 Splunk is software that helps people understand and make sense of their data.

     This data story begins at the Dripping Springs trailhead in the Organ Mountains in Southern New Mexico, which recently became a protected national monument.
 Before setting out on my hike, I used my phone to check the weather forecast and made sure to pack my rain jacket.
 As I started my hike, I wore my Apple Watch, which tracked my GPS location, blood oxygen levels, heart rate, and other telemetry.
 My phone and watch provided me with real-time information about the weather and my location as I hiked.
 When it began to rain, I consulted my phone's weather radar app and decided to continue based on the information it provided and my own observations.